Darhnearl/zero_day/README.md

-This project aims at doing projects on my local machine
+This project aims at enabling me do projects on my local machine